Anatomiclab/GastroFLOW/README.md

 By following these steps, you will be able to generate tiled image data for model training and validation purposes.
 The resulting tiledata.csv file will contain the extracted cellular features for the tile image data.

-## Cross-Validation and External Validation using Machine Learning Algorithms
+## Cross-Validation and External Validation of Machine Learning Algorithms

 This section provides the necessary scripts to perform cross-validation on the internal dataset and test machine learning algorithms on the external dataset.